DinkyToyz/wtmcsServiceDispatcher/docs/1.1/_OptionsEmptyableServices.md

 - **Stop emptying at %**:
   Stop emptying the facility when less than this amount of space is used.

-The dispatcher does not control how the facilities vehicles are used when emptying, nor to which it empties.
+The dispatcher does not control how the facilitie's vehicles are used when emptying, nor to which it empties.